 Awards are meant to be seen, competitions announced far and wide, and potential participants targeted and reached!
 However, marketing awards has its specifics that you should know in order for submissions to start piling up in your awards management software.
-Here are 101 effective advices to help you boost your awards marketing ROI and attract more contest participants.
+Here are 101 effective tips to help you boost your awards marketing ROI.

 1. Have a dedicated webpage for your awards.
 Even if you don’t have a budget for an expensive webpage, you can always craft a top-quality page with just some basic coding using WordPress themes and plugins.